RockySong/micropython-rocky/README.md

 Contributing
 ------------

-MicroPython is an open-source project and welcomes contributions.
+MicroPython and OpenMV are open-source projects and welcome contributions.
 To be productive, please be sure to follow the [Contributors' Guidelines](https://github.com/micropython/micropython/wiki/ContributorGuidelines) and the [Code Conventions](https://github.com/micropython/micropython/blob/master/CODECONVENTIONS.md).